AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-start-date-intro.1.md

-## What is the expected start date of the position?
+## What is the expected start date for this position?

 To sponsor someone, your business must have been trading for more than 12 months.